-One day after rain washed out qualifying sending road-course ace Boris Said and the No. 60 SoBe No Fear Racing team home, Bill Elliot generously offered his Wood Brothers seat to Said in an effort to move the No. 21 car back into the Top 35 .
-It was the second straight race in a span of two months that Said was not even given the opportunity to qualify for the event because of mother nature, NASCAR's pitiful Top 35 rule and lack of effort to alter the schedule to fit in qualifying.
-Although he got a ride in the end Said wasn't afraid to voice his frustrations about what NASCAR's ruling did to his good friend and car owner Mark Simo.
+One day after rain washed out qualifying sending road-course ace Boris Said and the No. 60 SoBe No Fear Racing team home, Bill Elliott generously offered his Wood Brothers seat to Said in an effort to move the No. 21 car back into the Top 35.
+It was the second straight race in a span of two months that Said was not even given the opportunity to qualify for the event because of mother nature, NASCAR’s pitiful Top-35 rule and lack of effort to alter the schedule to fit in qualifying.
+Although he got a ride in the end, Said wasn’t afraid to voice his frustrations about what NASCAR’s ruling did to his good friend and car owner Mark Simo.

 “For a part-time team, you don’t get to race that much, and two races in a row get taken away.
 I don’t understand why the schedule can’t be adjusted and just qualify tomorrow when it’s going to be sunny,” he said.
 “It’s just hard for a small team.
 It pretty much puts us out of business.
 It puts me out of business.
 It’s just a lot of income lost.”

 I have been adamant for quite some time on my opinion of the Top-35 rule, as I stated in my column back in July when rain washed away Said’s pole position in Daytona.
 What happened this week to those teams on the outside of the bubble wasn’t just a result of the Top-35 rule, but further proof that NASCAR only cares about the major market teams inside and around the Top 35.